The Vermont Statutes Online

 (3) Evaluate the program of instruction in the public schools.

-(4) Advise the Legislature concerning proposed laws affecting the public schools.
+(4) Advise the General Assembly concerning proposed laws affecting the public schools.

 (5) Supervise and direct the execution of the laws relating to the public schools and ensure compliance.